jnavarro7/pinephone-max30102/drivers/ai-generated-python/README.md

 ## The prompt:

-    From the attached MAX30102 data sheet generate a sensor test driver using python that will be run on a PinePhone with Manjaro OS over the I2C interface which is numbered as i2c-3, use 0xAE as the write address and 0xAF as the read address, give instructions on how to cover for any dependency.
+"From the attached MAX30102 data sheet generate a sensor test driver using python that will be run on a PinePhone with Manjaro OS over the I2C interface which is numbered as i2c-3, use 0xAE as the write address and 0xAF as the read address, give instructions on how to cover for any dependency."

-The genated driver:
+## The genated driver:

 [ai-generated-driver.py](ai-generated-driver.py)